qrtl/sfaj-oca/account_payment_term_cutoff_day/README.rst

 -  Go to Invoicing > Configuration > Payment Terms.
 -  Select or create a Payment Term.
 -  Under the Payment Term Lines, you will see a Cutoff Day field.
+-  The Cutoff Day field can only be entered when "End of Month" is enabled.
--  Set a cutoff day (e.g., 20 for the 20th day of the month).
+-  Set a Cutoff Day (e.g., 20 for the 20th day of the month).

 Bug Tracker
 ===========